d-bl/GroundForge-help/docs/snow-mix/index.md

 spiders or whatever needs 6 pairs.

 ![](default-pattern.png?align=right)
-On the right you see the default pattern of the [snow mixer].
+On the right you see the default pattern of the [snow mixer] with Babettes double ring.

 * Click the button _pair diagrams from thread diagrams_ on the mixer page, and you will see the screenshot below with an empty thread diagram.